 The AI Gap Nobody's Talking About (And It's Costing You Millions)

-I need to tell you something that might surprise you: your company is probably using AI right now.
-And you're probably doing it wrong.
+I need to tell you something that might surprise you: while your company is probably using AI right now.
+You're very unlikely to be taking the best approach, with the biggest wins.

 Before you get defensive, hear me out.
-I'm not saying you're not using AI at all—in fact, 78% of organizations now use AI in at least one business function.
+I'm not saying you're not using AI at all—in fact, 88% of organisations now use AI in at least one business function.
 The problem isn't adoption.
 It's that most companies have no idea there's a massive gap in how they're implementing it.

 And this gap?
 It's where the real money is.